kaizau/rapid-prototyping/README.md

-# An opinionated project starter
+# An opinionated web project starter